isailg/Python_notes/README.md

 # Python_notes
-A repository of Python notes for some examples of sintaxis.
+A repository of Python notes for some examples of syntax.